jaruizes/jaruizes.github.io/_posts/2021-10-14-Thoughs_About_Agile_in_2021.md

 # Return to the "The Agile Manifesto"

-I'm not going to explain what is "[The Agile Manifesto](https://agilemanifesto.org/)" but I just would like to highlight some points:
+I'm not going to explain what is "[The Agile Manifesto](https://agilemanifesto.org/)" but I recommend you to read it again.
+From this manifesto, I just would like to highlight some points:

-- The title is "Manifesto for Agile Software Development"
+- The title is "Manifesto for Agile Software Development", so it a manifesto from developers to people working in software.

 - The authors (17) are software developers (although not all of them studied a grade in computer)

-- The first value is "***Individuals and interactions over processes and tools***" and all of them wanted to put it on the first position.
+- The first value is "***Individuals and interactions over processes and tools***" and all of them agreed to put it on the first position.

-- Within the twelve values there are no mention to adopt an specific framework

 - Besides reading values and principles, read also the history.
-I like this sentence:
+I like this paragraph:

   > The Agile movement is not anti-methodology, in fact, many of us want to restore credibility to the word methodology.
 We want to restore a balance.
+  >
-We embrace modeling, but not in order to file some diagram in a dusty corporate repository.
+  > We embrace modeling, but not in order to file some diagram in a dusty corporate repository.
 We embrace documentation, but not hundreds of pages of never-maintained and rarely-used tomes.
 We plan, but recognize the limits of planning in a turbulent environment.
 Those who would brand proponents of XP or SCRUM or any of the other Agile Methodologies as "hackers" are ignorant of both the methodologies and the original definition of the term hacker.
   >
   >
   > ([Agile Manifesto - History](https://agilemanifesto.org/history.html))

-I get to the point, if the question is: "Should an Agile Coach/Scrum Master, working with development teams, has built software before?", in my opinion, "yes, it should be necessary".
+Ok, I get to the point, if the question is: "Should an Agile Coach/Scrum Master, working with development teams, has built software before?", in my opinion, "yes, it should be necessary".
 Why?
-Because building software is different to build houses, cars or whatever.... if you want to help how to pilot a plane (and how to improve it) to someone you need real practice not only working in the simulator.
+Because building software is different to build houses, cars or whatever.... if you want to help someone to improve the way she/he pilots a plane, you'll need real practice and not only working in the simulator in order to give her/him better advices

 To me, the path to Agile Coach should start working in a development team, coding, and then, after some years of experiences (and failures), leading the team and try to improve the way to build better software and deliver more value.